Keep getting the "Auger Overcurrent" error on your D2 grill? This article will help you troubleshoot.

 - Ignite the grill as normal.

-Feel free to contact our Customer Support team if you run into any issues while clearing the auger jam.
+Feel free to contact Customer Support team if you run into any issues while clearing the auger jam.